PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Results

 $~$

-To illustrate how robust PDE-READ is to sparsity and noise together, we fix the noise level at $100$\% and decrease the number of training data points to just $4,000$ ($N_{Data} = 4,000$).
-We use $20,000$ collocation points ($N_{Coll}$), which the program re-selects every epoch ($N_{Select} = 1$).
-We train the networks for $2,000$ epochs using the Adam optimizer with a learning rate of $0.001$, followed by $20$ epochs using the LBFGS optimizer with a learning rate of $0.1$.
-This yields the following PDE:
+Next, we repeat the previous experiment with just $4,000$ data points and $100$\% noise.
+We train both networks using $1500$ epochs of \texttt{Adam}, with a learning rate of $0.001$, followed by $100$ epochs of \texttt{LBFGS}, with a learning rate of $0.1$.
+After training, the highest-ranking candidate PDE is

-This is Burgers' equation, though both coefficients display a relative error of approximately $40$\% with respect to those in the true PDE, equation \ref{eq:Burgers}.
-Therefore, PDE-READ can successfully identifies Burgers' equation, a non-linear PDE, from a data set exhibiting a discontinuity and that we corrupt with $100$\% noise.
-Amazingly, we needs velocities at only $4,000$ data points to do so.
-Figure \ref{fig:Burgers_Sine:4000DP:100} depicts the data set with added noise, the learned solution $U$, absolute error of the learned solution, and PDE residual; a dramatic improvement over what has been reported on the literature.